-Classic prints include chains, equestrian and nautical as well as dots, stripes, geometrics, and the Greek key.
+Classic prints include chains, equestrian and nautical, dots, stripes, geometrics, and the Greek key.
 Floral prints can be tricky to wear repeatedly because they tend to be so memorable.
-There is also the tone on tone print which is technically a print but all the same color using different textures.
+There is also the tone on tone print, which is technically a print but uses different textures.
 The pants I am wearing in these photos are black tone on tone in a reptile print.

 The top is by Covered Perfectly here.
-I tucked it in and then pulled it out a bit for softer draping because I didn’t like the look of it being longer than this long jacket.
+I tucked it in and then pulled it out a bit for softer draping because I didn’t want it to be longer than the jacket.
 The jacket was from White House|Black Market a couple of years ago.
 The necklace is from French Kande here.
 (I am an affiliate for both Covered Perfectly and French Kande.
 If you purchase from the links, I will earn a small commission.)
 The pants are by Eric via Stein Mart a couple of years ago.
 The shoes are also old by Franco Sarto.
 The bag was from Express a few years ago.

-The scarf above found here is an example of a floral print.
+The scarf above is in a geometric print.
+The scarf above is an example of a floral pattern.

 A classic print that I failed to mention is paisley.
-You can find the scarf above here.

 The goldtone border shown on this embroidered bag is the Greek Key pattern.